AMWA-TV/ms-05-01/docs/Definitions.md

 **Device** See "The term _Device_" below.

-**Port** An abstract feature of an object that represents the terminus of an internal signal path.

 **Controller** See "The term _Controller_ below."

 **Control API** Methods, data, and rules for controlling something (a device, or a component of a device).